Article

 How to Self-Host n8n on a DigitalOcean Droplet (Step-by-Step Guide)

 Looking for a powerful, budget-friendly way to run your automations without limits?
-Self-hosting n8n on a DigitalOcean droplet gives you full control, unlimited workflows, and major cost savings compared to cloud-based automation tools.
-This guide walks you through everything you need to know.
+Self-hosting n8n on a DigitalOcean Droplet gives you full control, unlimited workflows, and major cost savings compared to cloud-based automation tools like Zapier or Make.
+This guide walks you through everything you need — from creating your Droplet to getting n8n running with HTTPS in under 30 minutes.

-- ✅ Full control – Keep your data, add custom integrations, and scale on your terms
+- ✅ Full control — your data, your infrastructure, your custom integrations

-- ✅ Persistent storage – Workflows and credentials are saved, unlike free cloud plans
+- ✅ Persistent storage — workflows and credentials saved, unlike free cloud tiers

 Choose a DigitalOcean Droplet